 When the weather’s nice, taking a walking tour of Liverpool is a great way to get acquainted with this fantastic city.
 There’ll be one for you, whatever you’re into - whether that’s ghosts, history or The Beatles.

 Winner of the ‘Guided Tour of the Year’ award at the 2017 National Tourism Awards, Shiverpool is Liverpool’s best-known ghost walk.
 Talented actors will guide you around all of the city’s creepiest locations, revealing their secret stories.
 Each tour takes about one and a half hours and, although they run all day, it’s better to go when the lights go down.
 But they’re educational as well as entertaining - and even the most well-read of history buffs will learn something new!

 For a walking tour that’s crammed with facts about the city, Sandemans New Liverpool tours are hard to beat.
 Held every day at 11am, meet your guide outside of St George's Hall by the Prince Albert Statue.
 Tours last three hours and cover everything from the Beatles to the Blitz.
 Amazingly, they won’t cost you a penny - although the guides are so entertaining and energetic, you’ll probably find yourself giving them a tip.

 Much has been done to turn Liverpool into a cycling city.
-Its CityBike hire scheme has been a huge success for starters, and costs just £1 per hour.
+Its CityBike hire scheme has been a huge success for starters.
 With docking stations all over the city, you can guarantee you’ll never be far from a bike no matter which Liverpool hotel you’re staying in.